-One thing for sure - those farriers who had heard the word were dead against it.
+One thing's for sure though - many farriers who had heard the word were dead against it.
 Understandably.
-Although we're well over a decade or so on, many farriers have now embraced barefoot hoof health - some even retrained and became barefoot trimmers - while many more have accepted that barefoot is here to stay and are happy to trim a hoof without shoeing it.
+Thankfully we're well over a decade or so on now, and many farriers have now embraced barefoot hoof health - some have even retrained and became barefoot trimmers - while many more have accepted that barefoot is here to stay and are happy to trim a hoof without shoeing it.

 For some though, there's still a fair way to go though.
-At the time, I spoke to my farrier who said without hesitation that there was no way my horses could go barefoot as their hooves "were too weak."
-Seriously.
-With hindsight, he was actually giving me the very reason why I absolutely needed to take them barefoot, because a nourished barefoot hoof is one heck of a strong, robust, healthy hoof that can stride comfortably on any rocky, flinty surface.
+Back then in the mid-2000s, I spoke to my farrier who said without hesitation that there was no way my horses could go barefoot as their hooves "were too weak."
+With hindsight though, he was actually giving me the very reason why I absolutely needed to take them barefoot, because a nourished barefoot hoof is one heck of a strong, robust, healthy hoof that can stride comfortably on any rocky, flinty surface.

-(A few years after my horses went barefoot, another farrier told me I was "a prat", while splitting his sides laughing at his own joke while the other (shod) liveries joined in.
+(A few years after my horses went barefoot, another farrier told me I was "a prat", while splitting his sides laughing at his own joke with many of the other (shod) liveries joining in.
 This was just one of the many dark corners in the earlier world of barefoot ...)

-So, back to my barefoot dilemma and I sat on my itch, until Kelso and his crumbling hooves came into my life and I knew I had to do something urgently for him (see About us, our horses and the EquiNatural story).
+So, back to my barefoot dilemma and I sat on my itch, until Kelso and his crumbling hooves came into my life and I knew I had to do something urgently for him.
 I started browsing online and purely by chance I stumbled across the UKNHCP Forum run by the very same Nic Barker at Rockley Farm, as mentioned at the top of this page- www.rockleyfarm.co.uk.
 From this moment, everything changed.
 So began my horses' unshod world, and my vertical learning.
 It was completely life-changing.

 I'll just chip in a word here for the sake of hooves.
 Just like me at the time, you'll hear all sorts of reasonings as to why horses allegedly can't go barefoot.